Our promise to learners

 Internet usage may result in the Service being required to provide information to the Police or notify other authorities.
 Deliberate misuse will result in immediate suspension.

-Wi-Fi networks may be less secure and the Service accepts no responsibility for personal information that may be disclosed when using our Wi-Fi service.
+Wi-Fi networks may be less secure, and the Service accepts no responsibility for personal information that may be disclosed when using our Wi-Fi service.

 Voice of the Learner

-We highly value your opinions regarding the quality of the services we offer.
-We consider learning to be a collaborative endeavor and greatly appreciate the input of both our learners and staff members.
-Therefore, we encourage you to share your thoughts and suggestions on any relevant matter.
+Learner voice forums are conducted by our Learner Service Manager.
+We encourage you to share your thoughts and suggestions on any relevant matter.
 Your comments and feedback play a crucial role in enhancing our services.
-If you have any commendations, comments, or complaints, you can discuss them with any staff member.
-Alternatively, you can directly contact your Tutor/assessor or reach out via email to learning.skills@stockton.gov.uk.
+If you have any commendations, comments, or complaints, you can also discuss them with your tutor.
+Alternatively, you can contact us using the following methods:

-You may also be eligible for money from the 24+ Advanced Learning Loan Bursary Fund if you need help with other costs such as childcare.
+You may also be eligible for money from the 24+ Advanced Learning Loan Bursary Fund if you need help with other costs, such as childcare.
 Further information is available on the Advanced Learner Loan page on the GOV.UK page.

 Refunds